Subcohomology and a Livsic Theorem for Zooming Systems: Applications

 For compact metric spaces $(M,d)$ we define it as a continuous map $f:M \to M$, for which there exists $\sigma > 1, \delta>0$ such that for every $x \in M$ we have that the image of the ball $B(x,\delta)$ contains a neighbourhood of the ball $B(f(x),\delta)$ and

 We observe that the uniformly expanding maps on differentiable manifolds satisfy the conditions for the definition on compact metric spaces, when they are seen as Riemannian manifolds.
 If the metric space $M$ is connected, uniform expansion implies topological exactness.
+The zooming set $\Lambda$ is the whole space $M$.